phax/peppol-uae/README.md

 This project consists of the following submodules (in alphabetic order)

 * `peppol-uae-tdd` - contains the main logic to create UAE TDD documents based on PINT AE documents as well as documentation
+    * Main class to build a complete TDD from scratch is `PeppolUAETDD10Builder`
+    * To run the Schematron validation, use class `PeppolUAETDDValidator`
 * `peppol-uae-tdd-datatypes` - contains the JAXB generated UAE TDD data model
+    * Main class to read and write TDD XML is `PeppolUAETDD10Marshaller`
 * `peppol-uae-testfiles` - contains Peppol UAE specific test files as a reusable component
+    * Main class is `PeppolUAETestFiles`

 # Maven usage